TRaSH-Guides/Guides/docs/Bazarr/index.md

 # Bazarr

-Here you will find several scripts you can use with Bazarr
+Here you will find several scripts you can use with Bazarr:

 ## Stable Bazarr Branch: master